 The NPAC SMS attempts to delete the object.
 If successful, the M-DELETE response is returned.
 Otherwise , an error is returned.

-B.6.6 lsmsFilterNPA-NXX Query by the Local SMS
+B.6.6 lsmsFilterNPA-NXX Query by the Local SMS SOA?

 This flow is not available over the XML interface.

+DELETE the figure below depicting the flow.

 Action is taken by the SOA personnel to query for one or all lsmsFilterNPA-NXX object(s).